 “Solicitation” means a solicitation of quotes, an invitation for bids, a request for proposals, or a request for statement of qualifications.

-“Solicitation of quotes” means the procurement process established under Section 3-1-7(4).
+“Solicitation of quotes” means the process of soliciting quotes by email, telephone, or otherwise to at least three bidders, or if the acquiring entity is unable to identify at least three bidders, to as many bidders as can be reasonably identified.

 “State Contract” means a contract that has been approved by the State of Utah through a standard procurement process, and the contract is available for use by other government entities.